isomerpages/nlb-biblioasia/_jan-2009/Behind Street Names: Prominent People of Early Singapore.md

 <img src="/images/Vol%204%20Issue%204/StreetNames/whampoa_petition.jpg" style="width:80%;">
  <div style="background-color: white;">In the petition of Tan Tock Seng Hospital dated 3 May 1909, Whampoa was listed as Treasurer of Tan Tock Seng Hospital.<i> Courtesy of Koh Seow Chuan.</i></div>

 An enterprising and well-respected man, Whampoa was appointed a Justice of the Peace, a Grand Juror, and Consul for China, Japan and Russia in Singapore.
 He was the first local to be appointed to the Legislative Council in 1869.
 On 10 May 1876, he was appointed to the C.M.G.
-(Companionship of the Most Distinguished Order of St. Michael and St. George), the first Chinese to be bestowed this honour by Britain.
+(Companionship of the Most Distinguished Order of St Michael and St George), the first Chinese to be bestowed this honour by Britain.

 #### **Jiak Kim Street**